tfinjs/aws-lambda/README.md

   },
   s3DeploymentBucket: api.reference(lambdaDeploymentBucket, 'id'),
   entry: {
-    petLambda: {
-      path: './service.js',
+    path: join(__dirname, './service.js'),
     export: 'handler'
-    },
-    petLambdaQue: {
-      path: './service.js',
-      export: 'sqs'
-    },
-  },
+  }
   /* byotranspiler */
-  /* given the input file, transpile the input into some output file which path should be returned */ /* if you dont want to transpile the file, just return the inputFilePath */ /* If you use some env files you can transpile using webpack and the env provider plugin such that you can use the api during runtime */
+  /* given the input file path, transpile the input into some output file content which path should be returned */ /* if you dont want to transpile the file, just return the fs.readFileSync(inputFilePath, 'binary'); buffer */ /* If you use some env files you can transpile using webpack and the env provider plugin such that you can use the api during runtime */
   build: async (inputFilePath) => {
-    return inputFilePath;
+    return fs.readFileSync(inputFilePath, 'binary');
   }
 });